ndp/git-cheatsheet/README.md

 ## Like it or have ideas?

-If you like this and would like me to do more intereactions like this, send me an email... or money https://venmo.com/ndpsoft or  https://www.gofundme.com/ndp-software
+If you like this and would like me to do more intereactions like this, send me an email... or [patreon.com/ndp](https://patreon.com/ndp)

 ## License

-Copyright (c) 2013-2022 Andrew J. Peterson, NDP Software
+Copyright (c) 2013-2024 Andrew J. Peterson, NDP Software